OktaySavdi/CKAD-CKA-CKS-KCNA/README.md

-## ckad and cka booksmark and recommendations
+## ckad,cka and cks booksmark and recommendations

 **Alias**
 ```bash